openforis/sepal-doc/docs/source/team/style_guide.rst

 Be simple and direct
 ^^^^^^^^^^^^^^^^^^^^

 Keep language clear, concise, consistent and fluid.
-Prefer bulleted and numbered lists to sentences and pargarphs.
+Prefer bulleted and numbered lists to sentences and paragraphs.
 When sentences or paragraphs are necessary, prefer short sentences and paragraphs to long sentences and paragraphs.
 Use section headings to organize articles.

     **Example**
     **Reset password**